JamesNg90/JS/README.md

 9. Flattening.js: Use the reduce method in combination with the concat method to “flatten” an array of arrays into a single array that has all the elements of the original arrays.

 10. OwnLoop.js: a higher-order function loop that provides something like a for loop statement.
 It takes a value, a test function, an update function, and a body function.
 Each iteration, it first runs the test function on the current loop value and stops if that returns false.
 Then it calls the body function, giving it the current value.
 Finally, it calls the update function to create a new value and starts from the beginning.

+11. Everything.js: This one returns true when the given function returns true for every element in the array.
+Implement every as a function that takes an array and a predicate function as parameters.
+Write two versions, one using a loop and one using the some method.